TsukiGva2/pytimer/README.md

 # arguments

-currently there are only 2 optional arguments and 1 positional argument
+currently there are only 2 optional arguments(excluding help) and 1 positional argument

     usage: pytimer.py [-h] [--log LOG] [--repeat] time